quanhoang-pm/quanhoang-pm.github.io/_posts/2020-05-10-ubuntu-installation-in-dual-boot-mode.md

 [link:install-OS]: https://itsfoss.com/install-ubuntu-dual-boot-mode-windows/

 #### Side notes

+Before installation, it's best to know which partitions are mounted to which directories (`/`, `/boot`, `/home`, etc).
+You can acquire that kind of information via File Systems panel in System Monitor.

 If you're not sure about the guide provided in English, here is [an article written in Vietnamese][link:installation-in-vnm] presenting how to install Ubuntu OS alongside Windows OS.